isfett/php-analyzer/docs/MagicNumberDetector.md

 - change the suffixes (default is just *.php)
 - exclude directories/files/patterns
 - whitelist patterns (if you just want to check one/some file/s)
-- declare where you want Magic Numbers, for example just default parameters in functions or switch cases, see [Visitors](#visitors))
+- declare where you want to check for Magic Numbers, for example just default parameters in functions or switch cases, see [Visitors](#visitors))
 - post-process Magic Numbers (ignore `-1`,`0` or `1`, ignore define functions or assignments in for loops, see [Processors](#processors))

 ### Syntax